Of all the decisions to make as a married couple, whether to buy term life insurance usually doesn’t fall high on the

 The reasoning is, should something happen to one of you, the surviving spouse will need to play both parenting roles, as well as manage a career and earn enough income to continue supporting your family.
 If something were to happen to one of you, the life insurance covers household expenses, including a mortgage or rent, along with paying for childcare can be a serious burden on a single parent.
 Having a term life insurance policy provides a financial cushion that can be invaluable during an already difficult time.

 Fortunately, term life policies are currently very affordable.
-If you’re in your 20s or 30s and in good health, a policy with a $500,000 benefit will usually cost under $30 per month – which is probably a lot less than your cable bill.
+If you’re in your 20s or 30s and in good health, a policy with a $500,000 benefit will usually cost about $20 per month – which is probably a lot less than your cable bill.